 That trade-off is fine for travelers who like independent exploration.
 It is less appealing when your itinerary is tight or your group moves at different speeds.

 One of the most common DIY weak points is Myoryuji, often called the Ninja Temple.
-It is not a simple walk-in stop.
-Advance booking matters, and the reservation process is much less casual than many first-time visitors expect.
+Here is what you need to know before planning around it:

-If Myoryuji is a must-do, a private guide can be valuable not because the site is difficult to reach, but because your entire day becomes easier to structure around that fixed reservation time.
+If Myoryuji is a must-do, a private guide becomes valuable not because the site is difficult to reach, but because your entire day becomes easier to structure around that fixed reservation — and the guide can provide the cultural context that the Japanese-only tour cannot.

 DIY is the better choice when you enjoy solving the day as you go.
 A private tour is the better choice when you want the day to feel smooth from the start.